-The list of documents required for visa application is mentioned on the letters send by university to candidates.
-Usually the following documents are needed:
+Documents required for the visa application are listed in the letter sent by the university to prospective students.
+Usually, the following documents are needed:

-- a copy of the first page of the valid passport;
+- a copy of the first page (identity page) of a valid passport;

 - proof that you can support yourself financially;

-- Offer letter from the host Dutch institute mentioning your internship fee or trainee stipend
+- A letter from the host Dutch institution that mentions your internship fee or trainee stipend.

-- Admission letter from the Dutch university providing details of your student grant, tuition waiver or scholarship
+- An admission letter from the Dutch university providing details of your student grant, tuition waiver or scholarship.

-- Your bank account statement with a Dutch bank or reputed international bank, indicating enough funds to pay for your proposed expenses in the Netherlands.
+- Your bank account statement with a Dutch bank or reputed international bank, indicating enough funds to pay for your proposed expenses in The Netherlands.
 As an illustrative example, your account should have at least € 9.600,00.
-If your stay is being sponsored by your parents, then a written statement of your sponsor that indicates the amount of the sponsorship, its duration and proof of finance of your sponsor is required.
-Again your sponsor’s bank statement should have at least € 9.600,00.
+If your stay is being sponsored by your parents a written statement that indicates the amount of the sponsorship, its duration, and proof of finance from your sponsor is required.
+Again, your sponsor’s bank statement should have at least € 9.600,00.

-Please note that the bank statement must be on the original official bank letter head.
-Your full name, address and telephone number of the bank, date of birth and bank account number, all must be clearly mentioned.
+Please note that the bank statement must be on the original official bank letterhead.
+Your full name, date of birth, and bank account number, as well as the address and telephone number of the bank must be clearly mentioned.